wilkice/mybatis-jump/README.md

-# mybatis-jump-mapper-xml README
+# MyBatis Jump Mapper XML Extension

-This is a very simple extension to jump to MyBatis Mapper XML SQL definition.
+A simple VS Code extension that lets you quickly jump from a MyBatis Mapper method in Java to its corresponding SQL definition in the XML file.

+## Features
+- Instantly navigate from a Mapper method to its SQL definition in the XML.

-## How to use
+## How to Use
-1. right click on mapper method
+1. **Right-click** on a Mapper method in your Java file.
-2. select `Go to Mapper Definition`
+2. Select **"Go to Mapper Definition"** from the context menu.
-3. it takes you to the SQL definition in XML file
+3. You will be taken directly to the corresponding SQL statement in the XML file.

-See this gif
+See it in action:

 ![Demo](static/demo.gif)

-## Limit
+## Limitations
-1. This extension assumes that the mapper java file and XML file has the same prefix.
-Such as `UserMapper.java` and `UserMapper.xml`.
-If you use different prefix, then it wont work
+- The extension assumes that the Java Mapper file and the XML file share the same prefix.
+For example, `UserMapper.java` and `UserMapper.xml`.

-**Enjoy!**
+- If the file prefixes do not match, the extension will not work as expected.

+---

+**Enjoy using MyBatis Jump Mapper XML!**